 Nerds will love it.
 I am one, so I know.
 And if you’re not, you’ll want to check it out anyway.
 You’ll quickly come to love it because of what it can do to increase sales in your business—without much extra work.

 As with all things in nature, business numbers follow patterns.
-The image at right shows a graphic representation of what any given customer base will look like, including yours.
-In the short video below, I’ll walk you through a couple of examples of how you can use the calculator to harness the power of 80/20 and 99/1.
+In the short video below, I’ll walk you through a couple of examples of how you can use the calculator to harness the power of these patterns, as they appear in the 80/20 and 99/1 rules.